*above: Robin Williams' star on the Hollywood Walk of Fame has become a makeshift memorial, 12/8/2014 (source: BBC News)

 (The post below was originally published a year after Robin Williams's passing in 2014)

-I hadn't realised how much I respected and loved Robin Williams, until he died a year ago on this day of 11th of August.
+I hadn't realised how much I respected and loved Robin Williams until he died a year ago on this day of 11th of August.
 Since then, I have been watching his movies and Mork and Mindy episodes online, over and over.
 The fact he had been battling with depression and couldn't find a way out, so in turn, he committed suicide, the thing that really hurt me is that I used to be in that same position that he was, but I still managed to get through that struggle, and to this day I am grateful that I am still here today.
-And yet for Robin Williams it was the complete polar opposite as he was suffering; he was struggling.
+And yet for Robin Williams, it was the complete polar opposite as he was suffering; he was struggling.
 For people like him, they aren't and weren't so lucky.

 Here he was entertaining millions with a massive grin on his face, making others laugh with his humour and jokes - but on the flip-side, he was somebody who had personal problems to contend with that many of us were unaware of (drink and drugs and money worries for example).
 It was also reported that he was in the early stages of Parkinson's Disease - the same disease that affects fellow actor, Michael J. Fox of Back to the Future fame.
 Only that it turned out to be Lewy Body Dementia: a hybrid of Parkinson's & Dementia.
 That might have probably explained why during the last few years Robin looked so gaunt in photos, to the point he was almost unrecognizable to many of us from his days in Mork and Mindy, Mrs Doubtfire, Good Morning Vietnam & his many other movies & that his facial looks diminished so rapidly.
-I came across some cruel comments online from people saying something on the lines of: 'Robin Williams used to be so handsome, now look at him now'.
-Well, now we know because he had Parkinson's Disease, and if any of us researched info on and read up on that condition, we would understand how it criminally robs people of their physical looks, making them look even more older than they are by their actual age.
-But yes, it is especially is the most painful thing imaginable: that not everyone who is in the same position as you, or has underwent the same or similar predicament as yourself can truly find happiness and inner peace with and within themselves, until they tragically kill themselves and go into the afterlife.
+I came across some cruel comments online from people saying something along the lines of: 'Robin Williams used to be so handsome, now look at him now'.
+Well, now we know because he had Parkinson's Disease, and if any of us researched info on and read up on that condition, we would understand how it criminally robs people of their physical looks, making them look even older than they are by their actual age.
+But yes, it is especially is the most painful thing imaginable: that not everyone who is in the same position as you, or has undergone the same or similar predicament as yourself can truly find happiness and inner peace with and within themselves until they tragically kill themselves and go into the afterlife.

 I was also disgusted by some of the comments saying he did a selfish thing and things like that - to those people, who are you to judge and condemn a person who is hurting so much on the inside that they had to resort to suicide?
 Yes, it is never the right thing to do, but for you to condemn people like Robin, you don't really understand what it is like to live with depression and negative thoughts, especially if you have never gone through it yourself.

-To be (blissfully) unaware of the fact that they were hurting on the inside, emotionally, psychologically, mentally, that there were well documented reports that he was struggling with financial and personal issues, it hurts, and it hurt even more to see him go out like that.
+To be (blissfully) unaware of the fact that they were hurting on the inside, emotionally, psychologically, mentally, that there were well-documented reports that he was struggling with financial and personal issues, it hurts, and it hurt, even more, to see him go out like that.
 If I could go back in time, if I had been following Robin Williams updates on Twitter more often, I would've reassured him that everything will be okay.